appseconnect/docs/_posts/API-Management/Quickstart/2018-11-01-steps-to-create-swagger-documentation.md

 ## Prerequisites

-As per requirement before you start creating a new swagger documentation for an API, you need to make sure you meet all the prerequisites which is given in  [Create a Proxy API](/api-management/steps-to-create-proxy-endpoint/)
+As per requirement before you start creating a new swagger documentation for an API you need to make sure you meet all the prerequisites which is given in  [Create a Proxy API](/api-management/steps-to-create-proxy-endpoint/)

 The Proxy API section will guide the user to create a new API, Provide Basic Information of API, Versioning of API, Apply Policy, Specify the